rentzsch/stressdrive/README.markdown

-### About
+## About

-`stressdrive` is a linux and Mac OS X command-line tool meant to verify correct operation of a drive.
+`stressdrive` is a macOS and Linux command-line tool meant to verify correct operation of a drive.
 It does so by filling a drive up with random data and ensuring all the data can be correctly read back.

 It was written to verify correct operation of [de-duping SSDs](http://storagemojo.com/2011/06/27/de-dup-too-much-of-good-thing/), but it can be used with normal HDDs or any rewritable block storage device.

 **DANGER:** `stressdrive` will overwrite, without warning, all data on the given drive.
-Be sure to double-check the drive you're aiming it at (Disk Utility.app > Select Drive > Info > Disk Identifier).
+Be sure to double-check the drive you're aiming it at (`diskutil list` or Disk Utility.app > Select Drive > Info > Disk Identifier).

-### Building

-#### Mac OS X

-	xcodebuild

-or (you can use `cc` or `clang` instead of gcc):

-	gcc stressdrive.c -o stressdrive -lcrypto -framework IOKit -framework CoreServices

-openssl bundled with os will produce lots of deprecation warnings, so you can use different openssl:

-	gcc stressdrive.c -o stressdrive -lcrypto -framework IOKit -framework CoreServices -I/PREFIX/include -L/PREFIX/lib

-#### Ubuntu

-	sudo apt-get install libssl-dev # You will need openssl headers

-	gcc stressdrive.c -o stressdrive -std=c99 -lcrypto

-### Usage
+## Usage

 	sudo ./stressdrive /dev/rdiskN

-### Sample Run

-	$ sudo ./stressdrive /dev/rdisk123
-	blockSize: 512
-	blockCount: 468862128
-	speedScale: 16x
-	scaled blockSize: 8192
-	scaled blockCount: 29303883
-	writing random data to /dev/rdisk123
-	writing 100% (block 29303002 of 29303883)
-	1779f30a231c1d07c578b0e4ee49fde159210d95 <= SHA-1 of written data
-	verifying written data
-	reading 100% (block 29302306 of 29303883)
-	1779f30a231c1d07c578b0e4ee49fde159210d95 <= SHA-1 of read data
-	SUCCESS

-That run took about 10 hours on a 240GB SSD.

 ### Run Only Against Entire, Unmounted, Physical Devices